 (1) Make the good of others your primary aim.

-This is a core principle of productivity, and it is the same with leadership.
+This is a core principle of productivity, and it applies to leadership as well.
 Leadership is not about you.
 It is about serving others, building them up, and making them more effective.